viking-sudo-rm/rusty-dawg/README.md

 ## Testing and Building Rusty DAWG

-To run tests for the repo, you can use Cargo, which should have been installed along with Rust:
+To run tests, you can call Cargo (which should have been installed with Rust) from inside the repo directory:

 ```
 cargo test